Summer is almost here. Rather than stuff your family into a single hotel room for vacation, you may be tempted to rent an entire house.

 Either way, here are seven tips to help avoid vacation-time disappointment:

 1. Use a service that verifies properties and owners

-Websites such as Airbnb, Vacation Rentals by Owner and Homeaway make it easy for travelers to connect with property owners in prime vacation spots.
+Websites such as Airbnb, Vacation Rentals By Owner (VRBO) and Homestay make it easy for travelers to connect with property owners in prime vacation spots.
 In addition, these sites often have built-in fraud protection features.
 For example:

 - The sites provide secure methods of payment.